 One of the reasons why these jobs are so popular is because they can exist at various levels of skill and expertise.
 Just as importantly, they can be entry-level jobs that do not require previous experience and specific qualifications.

 However, most assembly jobs do require a minimum educational qualification of a high school diploma.
 Several openings for assemblers are open to newcomers and offer training on the job.
-Finding a job can be a daunting task, especially for young individuals just stepping into the workforce.

 Assembly jobs, while often seen as more accessible pathways, come with their own unique set of challenges.